- Call for articles

 Learning through volunteering: Our project in Colombia

-As we completed 15 years working in sports, Alexandra and I decided to embark on a volunteer consultancy with Grupo Internacional de Paz (GIP), a local NGO in Medellin, Colombia, specialised in building peace through sports.
-This article series will share our learnings as a result of this experience with those interested in further examining issues related to the business model of social programmes in sports, and how to define and measure their impact in local communities.
+As they completed 15 years working in sports, two sport for development professionals decided to embark on a volunteer consultancy with Grupo Internacional de Paz (GIP), a local NGO in Medellin, Colombia, specialised in building peace through sports.
+This article series shares their learnings as a result of this experience with those interested in further examining issues related to the business model of social programmes in sports, and how to define and measure their impact in local communities.

 The A-B-C-D qualities of a sport and development leader